 James Lydon is an experienced trial lawyer with a broad-based litigation practice.
-His areas of practice include employment, government, professional liability, construction, business and class action litigation.
+Mr. Lydon has tried numerous cases to verdict in both state and federal courts.
+His areas of practice include business, professional liability, government and employment litigation.

 Before joining Hinshaw & Culbertson LLP in January 2002, Mr. Lydon served as an Assistant State’s Attorney in Cook County, where he tried 30 jury trials and hundreds of bench trials.
 As a member of the Felony Review Unit, he participated in hundreds of felony investigations.

 - Society of Trial Lawyers

 - Federal Defender Program in the U.S. District Court, Panel Attorney

 Honors & Awards